Skip to main content

 Benefits of a Bottle Bill:

 • States with bottle bills have a higher rate of recycling because consumers are incentivized by the deposit to make sure that containers are properly returned.
-Eight of the ten states with the highest rate of recycling are bottle bill states.
+Nine of the ten states with the highest rate of recycling are bottle bill states.

 • With a bottle bill, recycling bottles on the go is easier and more convenient.
-Because retail locations are also redemption centers, customers have options to properly recycle beverage containers when they aren’t at home, which is where many single-use beverage containers are used.
+When retail locations are also redemption centers, customers have options to properly recycle beverage containers when they aren’t at home, which is where many single-use beverage containers are used.

 • Bottle bills reduce litter!
 When every empty bottle has a value attached to it, people are less likely to toss them away and more likely to pick bottles up off the ground.